NON-DISCRIMINATION COMPLAINT REPORTING AND RESOLUTION PROCEDURE

 The Investigator has the right to reject or disregard information that is not directly related to the allegations when drafting the investigative report.

-B. Conflict of Interest.
-Parties have the opportunity to raise the issue of a potential conflict of interest within five (5) days of being advised of the identity of the Investigator.
-The Administrative Officer or designee will determine whether a conflict of interest exists.
-No Investigator or Appellate Officer will make findings or determination in a case in which they have a conflict of interest.
+B. Conflict of Interest.Parties have the opportunity to raise the issue of a potential conflict of interest within five (5) days of being advised of the identity of the Investigator.
+The Administrative Officer determine whether a conflict of interest exists.
+No Investigator or Appellate Officer will make findings or determinations in a case in which they have a conflict of interest.

-The Administrative Officer will implement appropriate supportive and protective measures during the law enforcement agency’s investigation period to provide for the safety of the Complainant and the campus community and to avoid retaliation.
+The Administrative Officer will implement appropriate supportive measures during the law enforcement agency’s investigation period to provide for the safety of the Complainant and the campus community and to avoid retaliation.
 University action will not typically be altered or precluded on the grounds that civil cases or criminal charges involving the same incident or alleged conduct have been filed or that charges have been dismissed or reduced.

 D. Participation of the Parties.
 To the extent permitted by law, the Complainant and Respondent will be afforded the same rights and opportunities throughout the investigation including the right to an investigation free of bias, conflict of interest, stereotypes and consideration of a person’s status as complainant or respondent or on a person’s membership in a protected class as listed in the University Antidiscrimination Policies.